tve/mqboard/mqtt_async/README.md

 From a throughput point of view on an esp32 sending messages with a payload of 2800 bytes appears close to optimal.
 This size fits into two TCP segments (unless the topic is very long or the packets go through a network link with unusually low MSS) and can generally be pushed into the network stack without blocking.
-Use 1400 bytes to make messages fit into one TCP segment.
+Use 1400 bytes to make messages fit into one TCP segment and to consume less memory.

 ### How to use the clean session flag

-FIXME: the implementation still needs some tweaking...

 In MQTT the broker stores some data for each client, specifically the list of subscriptions and any pending or unacked messages.
 This storage allows clients to disconnect and reconnect without loosing